divya-mlcoder/skin-disease-identification-using-ML/README.md

 # Advantages:

-●Acute prediction of diseases available first on hand to every citizen   who   uses   this application, ●Disease   Analysis   possible right from home, sparing the need to visit Hospitals Nursing homes or health centres.
+● Acute prediction of diseases available first on hand to every citizen   who   uses   this application, ● Disease   Analysis   possible right from home, sparing the need to visit Hospitals Nursing homes or health centres.
-●Statistics on intensity, severity of the disease, past records and present records of others affected by similar disease presented in user interactive formats.
+● Statistics on intensity, severity of the disease, past records and present records of others affected by similar disease presented in user interactive formats.
-●The system also makes use of geo-location access, through which it becomes easy to identify whether a particular disease has become epidemic with respect to that particular location Awareness, Suggestions and first aid tips for every disease for quick user reference.
+● The system also makes use of geo-location access, through which it becomes easy to identify whether a particular disease has become epidemic with respect to that particular location Awareness, Suggestions and first aid tips for every disease for quick user reference.
-●Diseases, when identified quicker can be averted or cured much easier.
+● Diseases, when identified quicker can be averted or cured much easier.
 Eases the jobs for   Government   Healthcare   bodies, Corporation   Health officials etc.

 # Disadvantages:
-Needs more than a single image for the prediction.
+Needs more than a single image for the prediction.
-●They use to need a lot of training data.
+● They use to need a lot of training data.
 ● Need to upload new skin diseases datasets frequently

 # APPLICATIONS

-●It is used by the people having busy schedule and cannot visit hospital at starting period of skin disease.
+● It is used by the people having busy schedule and cannot visit hospital at starting period of skin disease.
-●It is used by the people to pre-confirm the type of diseases.
+● It is used by the people to pre-confirm the type of diseases.
-●As it reduces the cost, if a person has any money problem these can manage by this.
+● As it reduces the cost, if a person has any money problem these can manage by this.
-●If a person unable to consult doctor or come out of house (like covid-19)
+● If a person unable to consult doctor or come out of house (like covid-19)

 # CONCLUSION